klemjul/diy-pcp-infra/README.md

 - [terraform](https://github.com/hashicorp/terraform) for provisioning and managing cloud resources
 - [ansible](https://github.com/ansible/ansible) for instance configurations
 - [openstack cli](https://github.com/openstack/python-openstackclient) CLI client to interact with OpenStack
-- ansible collections: install using `mise run ansible-install`
+- ansible collections: install using `make ansible-install`
 - Python > 3.11 required for Ansible and OpenStack CLI

 ### (optional) Dependencies

 This section covers dependencies related to developer experience that are not required to deploy the infrastructure.

-- [mise](https://github.com/jdx/mise) manages stuff like runtimes, project tasks easily, acts as a replacement for Makefile here [./mise.toml](./mise.toml)
+- GNU make: used to manage project tasks (with .PHONY)
 - [ansible-lint](https://github.com/ansible/ansible-lint) Ansible linter
 - [tflint](https://github.com/terraform-linters/tflint) Terraform linter
 - [pre-commit](https://github.com/pre-commit/pre-commit) pre-commit hooks, used to trigger Checkov and Gitleaks